assemblerflow/flowcraft/docs/user/basic_usage.rst

    :align: center

-**The actual layout and content of the reports will depend on the pipeline you build and will only provide the information that is directly related to your pipeline components.**
+**The actual layout and content of the reports will depend on the pipeline you build and it will only provide the information that is directly related to your pipeline components.**

 .. important::